ikurtz/cloudbees-field-workshops/labs/cloudbees-ci-workshop-q4fy24/content/workspace-caching/workspace-caching-lab.md

 - Verify that the Workspace Caching configuration has been successfully setup and validated.
     - Verify Artifact Manager on S3 Plugin has been successfully setup
     - Verify the target S3 bucket and its configuration in both CloudBees CI and AWS
-- Run a sample Maven Pipeline that does not yet take advantage of Workspace Caching and review the build logs in the console output
+- Run a sample Maven CI Pipeline that does not yet take advantage of Workspace Caching and review the build logs in the console output
-- Run a sample Maven Pipeline that does take advantage of Workspace Caching and review the build logs in the console output
+- Run a sample Maven CI Pipeline that does take advantage of Workspace Caching and review the build logs in the console output
 - Identify the differences in total build duration between the two aforementioned builds to learn how Workspace Caching can make a significant difference in improving your business

 ## Introducing Workspace Caching for CloudBees CI